angello0926/serverless-rankly/readme.md

 ## Use AWS lambda via [Serverless](https://serverless.com/) Framework

-This serverless services provide the end points for another API to show ranking and resize image.
+This serverless service provides the end points for another API to show ranking and resize image.

 To run test: